naninovel/docs/docs/guide/samples.md

 Naninovel is initialized manually (auto initialization is disabled in the engine configuration menu) via `SetupGame.cs` script attached to `SetupGame` game object located on `Integration` scene.

-`DialogueTrigger.cs` script used as component on triggers perform switch to dialogue mode when player is hitting the trigger colliders.
+`DialogueTrigger.cs` script used as a component on triggers perform switch to dialogue mode when player is hitting the trigger colliders.

 `SwitchToNovelMode.cs` custom command is used to switch to novel mode from both C# and naninovel scripts.